Drive Insured Tennessee

 - I have insurance, but the state’s Electronic Verification Insurance System is not able to confirm my policy.
 Why?

-- We are self-insured.
-How do I report this to the state?
+- How do I report self-insurance to the state?

 - Broad Form Insurance